 How to avoid getting a chest infection

-If you keep getting chest infections or you're at risk of getting one (for example, because you're over 65 or have a serious long-term health condition), you should:
+If you keep getting chest infections or you're at risk of getting one (for example, because you're over 65 or have a serious long-term health condition):